SAP-samples/xsc-cap-migration/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/xsc-cap-migration)](https://api.reuse.software/info/github.com/SAP-samples/xsc-cap-migration)

 ## Description
 The SAP HANA Application Migration Assistant allows users to migrate XS Classic application which is packaged as a Delivery Unit or a Package to a CAP application with SAP HANA Cloud as a database.
-In this sample, only conversion of Source XSC Repository database artifacts to the corresponding target CAP compliance database artifacts are listed.
+In this sample, only conversion of Source XS Classic Repository database artifacts to the corresponding target CAP compliance database artifacts are listed.

 ## Introduction
 SAP HANA Interactive Education or SHINE is a demo application that is packaged as [HCO_DEMOCONTENT](https://github.com/SAP-samples/hana-shine/releases/download/v2.5.0/HCO_DEMOCONTENT-1.205.0.tgz) Delivery Unit.
 It includes the following features: